ciscoheat/superforms-web/src/routes/flash-messages/+page.md

 ### syncFlashMessage

 If set to `true`, when `form.message` is updated, the flash message will be synchronized with it.
+In this case it's important that the flash and form message types are matching.

 ### flashMessage.onError

-If there is an error, the `onError` callback can be used to transform thrown errors into your flash message type, or leave it out to disregard them.
+If a form error occurs (an `ActionResult` is returned with type `error`), the `flashMessage.onError` callback can be used to transform it into your flash message type, so you can display the error at the flash message instead of in `form.message`.